| By John C

 opened across the room.
 I took my bearings from

+this, and kept the power forever behind me.
 A time came when I saw light in the distance.
 I

 went toward it, and, over very many hours, I began